Panoramic View of King George's Sound, Part of the Colony of Swan River: Background

-Robert Dale was an ensign in the 63rd Regiment of Foot, which was posted to Western Australia in 1829.
+Robert Dale was an ensign in the 63rd Regiment of Foot, which was posted to the Swan River Colony in 1829.
 He was assigned to the Surveyor-General's department, and thus spent his four years in the colony exploring and surveying.
-He was the first European to cross the Darling Range, and was thus the discoverer of the fertile Avon Valley.
+He was the first European to cross the Darling Range, and was thus the European discoverer of the fertile Avon Valley.

 The Panoramic View of King George's Sound originated with sketches made by Dale from the summit of Mount Clarence.
 As an experienced topographic surveyor and cartographer with military training in field sketching, Dale's sketches were a highly accurate and effective representation of the scene.

 In 1833, Dale returned to London.
 Shortly afterwards he completed his sketches, and engaged publisher Robert Havell to have them made into a panorama.
 A prospectus was advertised, in which the project was dedicated to the Royal Geographical Society.

 As it was Havell who arranged for the sketches to be etched, printed and hand-coloured, he is sometimes erroneously credited as the author.